wwd9135/wwd9135/README.md

 # Will Richardson

-Security engineer on an industrial placement at the Met Office, currently in the detection and SecOps team.
+Prev Security engineer with an industrial placement at the Met Office in the detection and SecOps team.
 Final year of a Networks and Cyber Security BSc at Northumbria, graduating 2027.
 SC cleared.

 Most of my work is detection engineering and endpoint security across an estate of around 4,500 devices: writing and tuning detections, investigating alerts across the Microsoft security stack, and building tooling to take some of the manual work out of analysis.